Updated May 6, 2023

 CREATE SCHEMA [ IF NOT EXISTS] schema_name;

-Explanation: Define the schema name for the schema to be getting created after the CREATE SCHEMA clause.
+Explanation: Define the schema name for the schema to be created after the CREATE SCHEMA clause.
 The name of the schema should be unique within the current database.
-IF NOT EXISTS is an option clause that adds condition for creating the new schema only if it does not exist.
+IF NOT EXISTS is an option clause that adds a condition for creating the new schema only if it does not exist.
 If you try to create a new schema that already exists in the current database without using the IF NOT EXISTS clause will result in an error.

 We can create a schema for a specific user as well: